cotalabs/estate/README.md

 Running as a Cluster
 --------------------

 Estate by default is setup to only run as a single standalone service, but as your team grows you'll likely need to scale it horizontally.
-This is quite easy with estate it just requries 1 thing - a cache database
+This is quite easy with estate it just requires 1 thing - a cache database.

-Estate uses a cache database to store the output of the different terraform commands run, by default it stores them on disk inside the container, but when you start to cluster Estate this won't work, so you will need to set up something like redis or memcached and configure the Django [cache framework](https://docs.djangoproject.com/en/1.11/topics/cache/) to store the cache data in the database.
+Estate uses a cache database to store the output of the different terraform commands run.
+By default, it stores them on disk inside the container, but when you start to cluster Estate this won't work, so you will need to set up something like redis or memcached and configure the Django [cache framework](https://docs.djangoproject.com/en/1.11/topics/cache/) to store the cache data in the database.

 Sentry Integration
 ------------------

 Sentry integration is a first class citizen integration with Estate.
-There is only one variable you'll need to configure to connect to your sentry cluster
+There is only one variable you'll need to configure to connect to your sentry cluster:

 * **SENTRY_DSN**: You can view the sentry documentation about DSN's [here](https://docs.sentry.io/quickstart/#configure-the-dsn)